xhad/react-uptown/README.md

 }
 ```

-### 6. After we have the uptown state completed, implement the state into React.
+### 6. After you have the uptown state completed, implement the state into React.

 Start with App.js and add the following: